tangjm/tangjm/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a Discord bot for scheduling reminders and notifications.
+- 🔭 I’m currently working on frontend fundamentals like module bundlers, css grid, debouncing and throttling.
-- 🌱 I’m currently learning how to use the discord.js library, Python and Shell Scripting.
+- 🌱 I’m currently learning Webpack, Server-Side Events, and styling <select> elements.
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with managing complexity and organising javascript programs.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: he/him